Is Chipotle a Diabetic's Delight or Danger?

 Their website and app have a handy nutrition calculator.
 Use it to whip up your meal and keep those carbs and calories in check.

-Spread the Love (and the Bowl):
+Spread Love (and Bowl):

 They sure don’t hold back when it comes to serving size.
 If it looks like a bit too much to tackle alone, think about teaming up with a friend and splitting it.
 You could also save half for later – that way, you’re not pushing your limits in one sitting, and you’ve got something tasty ready to go when hunger strikes again.